martinos/debug_helpers/README.md

 # DebugHelpers

-Helpers for debugging Elixir application.
+Helpers for debugging Elixir applications.
 Based on Elm's `Debug.log` function.

 You can use it this way:

     conn |> DebugHelpers.Helpers.debug("My Connection")

-It will output in red the "My Connection" message followed by the inspected connection output in blue.
+This will output the "My Connection" message in red followed by the inspected connection output in blue.

 It pimps the famous `IO.inspect` function.

-I will also output the elapsed time since the last the debug function was used.
-Great for quickly profiling
+This will also output the elapsed time since the last the debug function was used.
+This is great for quickly profiling

 ## Installation